smohadjer/formwizard/logic.md

 function fetchView(step, updateHistory) {
 	request.open('GET', 'form.php?step='+step, true);
 	request.onload = function() {
+		var request = this;
-		updateView(step, response, updateHistory);
+		updateView(step, request.response, updateHistory);
 	}
 }

 function updateView(step, response, updateHistory) {
-	replace form with index of step -1 with form in response remove class "current-step" from all forms and put it on current form if (slider) {
+	replace form with index of currentstep-1 with form in response remove class "current-step" from all forms and put it on current form if (slider) {
 		goToSlide(step);